-- (87) The lessor agrees no game will be directly operated as part of the lessor's business; - (98) The lessor agrees not to interfere with or attempt to influence the lessee's selection of games, determination of prizes, including a bingo jackpot prize, or disbursement of net proceeds; - (109) The lessor agrees not to loan money to, provide gaming equipment to, or count drop box cash for the lessee; and - (1110) The lessor agrees any advertising by the lessor that includes charitable gaming must include the charitable gaming organization's name.
+- (3) Pull tabs is or is not conducted with or without a dispensing device and number of electronic pull-tab devices for use; - (4) The rental agreement is automatically terminated, at a lessor's option, if an organization's license is suspended for more than fourteen days or revoked; - (5) An on call, temporary or permanent employee, except a bar employee defined by subsection 3 of section 99-01.3-02-01 will not, directly or indirectly, conduct games at the site as an organization employee on the same day the employee is working in the area of the bar where alcoholic beverages are dispensed or consumed; - (6) The lessor agrees no game will be directly operated as part of the lessor's business; - (7) The lessor agrees not to interfere with or attempt to influence the lessee's selection of games, determination of prizes, including a bingo jackpot prize, or disbursement of net proceeds; - (8) The lessor agrees not to loan money to, provide gaming equipment to, or count drop box cash for the lessee; and - (9) The lessor agrees any advertising by the lessor that includes charitable gaming must include the charitable gaming organization's name.
 An abbreviation of the organization's name may be used. - 3.
 Rent must be a fixed dollar amount per month. - a.
 A participatory or graduated rate arrangement based on gross proceeds or adjusted gross proceeds is prohibited. - b.
 If bingo is the primary game or if a site is leased by an organization that has the alcoholic beverage license for that site, the monthly rent must be reasonable.
 Factors include time usage, floor space, local prevailing rates, and available sites and services.
 An organization may pay seasonal expenses, such as snow removal, air-conditioning, and heating, to a vendor. - c.
 If bingo is not the primary game, the maximum monthly rent must be according to subsection 5 of North Dakota Century Code section 53-06.1-11.
-Special considerations are: - (1) If two or more organizations conduct twenty-one or paddlewheels, or both, involving a table and pull tabs for less than a month at a temporary site which is a public or private premise, or if two or more organizations are issued site authorizations to conduct games at a site on different days of the week, the maximum monthly rent, in the aggregate, may not exceed the limit set by subsection 5 of North Dakota Century Code section 53-06.1-11; and - (2) If a raffle, calcutta, sports pool, or poker is conducted with twenty-one, paddlewheels, or pull tabs, no additional rent is allowed.
+Special considerations are: - (1) If two or more organizations conduct twenty-one or paddlewheels, or both, involving a table and pull tabs for less than a month at a temporary site which is a public or private premise, or if two or more organizations are issued site authorizations to conduct games at a site on different days of the week, the maximum monthly rent, in the aggregate, may not exceed the limit set by subsection 5 of North Dakota Century Code section 53-06.1-11; and

-- d.
+- (2) If a raffle, calcutta, sports pool, or poker is conducted with twenty-one, paddlewheels, or pull tabs, no additional rent is allowed. - d.
 Except for applying subsection 3 or 4 of section 99-01.3-03-04, and additional rent paid to a lessor for simulcast racing, an organization or employee may not pay any additional rent or expense, from any source, or for any other purpose, including office or storage space, snow removal, maintenance or cleaning fees, equipment, furnishings, entertainment, or utilities.
 Except for a leased site at which bingo is the primary game conducted, an organization may not pay for any capital or leasehold improvements or remodeling. - 4.
 If there is a change in the monthly rent or any other material change to a rental agreement, the agreement must be amended and a copy received by the attorney general before its effective date.